-keeping a series with interest remains a great pleasure of everyday life.
-2013 will have been marked for us by “Gossip girl” and it seems that we have found a series to succeed her: “Revenge”.
-In the United States, the 3rd season was on broadcast few years back and we have just devoured the 1st and attacked the 2nd.
+In the United States, the 3rd season of Revenge was on broadcast few years back and we have just devoured the 1st and attacked the 2nd.

-A young woman returns to live in the Hamptons where she spent part of her childhood.
+She is a young woman who returns to live in the Hamptons where she spent part of her childhood.
 Under the pseudonym Emily Thorne, she is determined to destroy those who broke her innocence and ruined her father’s life.
 She’ll do anything to avenge him…

 What Kept The Interesting

 Suspense is really king in this show.
 That’s what keeps you thinking about the next episode…

 And how can you get revenge without being punished at some point?

 No character is really all white, except maybe Jack Porter, the bartender who plays the role of Nick Wechsler’s eternal good friend.
 Yet this whole gang of manipulators manages to have something nice.

 Emily Thorne, played by Emily VanCamp, is glowing.
 Likewise, Nolan Ross, played by Gabriel, is endearing.

 Victoria and Conrad Grayson, the couple that Emily particularly hates, is played by Madeleine Stowe and Henry Czerny.